-Conjunctions Lesson Plans: Teaching Conjunctions in Diverse Ways
+Conjunctions Lesson Plans: Creative Teaching Strategies

 Add conjunctions lesson plan to your sentence structure activities for scaffolded grammar practice.
 Conjunctions activities allow work on semicolon and comma use.
 A conjunctions activity should connect rammar to writing.
 Conjunction activities for middle school language arts & high school language arts are part of speech lesson plans & sentence structure lesson plans.
 Add a conjunction lesson plan to your ELA classroom.